 A rebranding is the perfect moment to re-establish the brand organisation.
 All resources need to be converted, usually in an extremely short period of time.
 This often proves to be the perfect moment to digitize tools and building blocks.

-The total process of rebranding requires a considerable budget.
+The entire rebranding process requires a significant budget.
 Funds are available, and the board of directors is committed.
 Grab this moment with both hands to embed the brand properly, roll it out on a broad scale and organise the entire process smartly.
 You will benefit from this later on!

-Digitization will not work until both the people and process components have been properly arranged.
+Digitisation will not work until both the people and the process components are properly aligned.
 Whether a new method of operation is enforced at short notice or is introduced slowly depends on the organisation’s structure, culture and objectives.
-What helps is to continue to communicate clearly why a certain path is being chosen.
+What helps is to continue communicating clearly why a particular path is being chosen.
 People simply like to understand why certain choices are being made.

 Facilitate the rebranding change process properly

 There are all kinds of reasons to rebrand.
-From a strategic viewpoint (a repositioning for instance) or on account of tactical reasons (the current identity is outdated and no longer appropriate to modern times).
-What is always the same is the fact that altering the identity has a considerable impact on colleagues.
+From a strategic viewpoint (a repositioning, for instance) or on account of tactical reasons (the current identity is outdated and no longer appropriate to modern times).
+What remains the same is that altering identity has a considerable impact on colleagues.
 The people component.

 The power of repetition